ethancjackson/CS2212B-2017/docs/PROJECT.md

 [Stage 1](STAGE1.md) - Due by Midnight on Friday February 10th.
 See page for submission details.

 [Stage 2](STAGE2.md) - Due by Midnight on Friday March 3rd.
 See page for submission details.

+[Stage 3](STAGE3.md) - Due by Midnight on Friday March 24thrd.
+See page for submission details.

+[Acceptance Testing](ACCEPTANCETESTING.md) - March 27th to 31st - Schedule/Location TBA.

 ---